Skip to content

 Work with your medical team to determine if your leaky gut has caused any food sensitivities and to create a diet plan that will help you.
 If your case has resulted in a nightshade sensitivity, you’d absolutely be advised to eliminate nightshades from your diet.

 Remember, no two people are the same, so it’s impossible to say that a specific food is or isn’t right for you without knowing your case history.
+Work with your doctor and extended medical team (along with keeping a detailed food journal) to determine which foods would be right for you.

 Can a nightshade free diet help with rheumatoid arthritis?